-The boys and gentlemen have made numerous trips to England to sing in the cathedral churches of Ripon, Hereford, Exeter, Lichfield, Worcester, Gloucester, Chester, and Llandaff.
+The boys and gentlemen have made numerous trips to England to sing in the cathedral churches of Ripon, Hereford, Exeter, Lichfield, Worcester, Gloucester, Chester, Llandaff, and Westminister Abbey.
 The choir has also made two trips to France, in 1998 and 2004, performing in venues such as Chartres Cathedral and the Parisian church of La Madeleine.

-The girls choir made their first international tour to Venice in 2010.
+The girls choir toured to Venice in 2010 and Prague in 2013.
 They have also sung in Cashel Cathedral and in Saint Fin Barre’s Cathedral in Cork.

 Commitments to the choir